mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 If using the static framework, add `$(inherited)` to your target’s Other Linker Flags in the Build Settings tab.

+#### Carthage

+For instructions on installing stable release versions of the Mapbox iOS SDK with Carthage, see [our website](https://www.mapbox.com/ios-sdk/).
+If you require a build without symbols pre-stripped, use [this feed URL](https://www.mapbox.com/ios-sdk/Mapbox-iOS-SDK-symbols.json) with Carthage.

+##### Testing pre-releases with Carthage

+Carthage currently does not support pre-release versions of binaries.

+##### Using your own build with Carthage

+This project does not support being compiled as a local repository by Carthage.

 ### Configuration

 1. Mapbox vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
 Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
 You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/).